 The Colosseum is one of the most visited monuments in the world; of the six million tourists a year who visit Rome, five million do not leave the city without strolling through its 80 arched entrances, observing its three tiers of columns (Doric, Ionic and Corinthian, for a refresher in Classical Culture), walking the galleries, watching the arena from the stands that held 55,000 spectators and marvelling at the network of underground rooms where the animals were kept.

 The history of this marvel of Roman architecture (its name comes, incidentally, from a huge statue of the "Colossus of Nero" that stood next to the amphitheatre) could fill libraries, but it is best to discover it by exploring its nooks and crannies.
 To do this, the first step is to get your tickets for the Roman Colosseum.

 If you are interested in visiting the Colosseum, you will also be interested in

 If you are interested in visiting the Colosseum and ancient history, you might also be interested in visiting Pompeii.
-You can read this post I made about Pompeii Day Trips from Rome.
+You can read this post I did about Pompeii Day Trips from Rome.

 If after visiting the Colosseum you want to continue walking the streets of the city, the best thing to do is to hire a guided tour so you don't miss anything.
-There is also the option of taking a guided tour of the city at night, where you can see all its illuminated splendour.
-In this guide, I'll summarise what I consider to be the highlights of the Best Rome Tours.
+There is also the option of taking a guided tour of the city at night, where you will be able to contemplate all its illuminated splendour.
+In this guide, I will summarise what I consider to be the most important sights.
+Best Rome Tours.